 Key limitations of the BIA included: uncertain estimation of the prevalence of R/R AML and possible changes in the rates of IDH2 testing.
-In addition, the degree of market uptake is unknown because this pERC considered the feasibility of implementing a positive funding recommendation for enasidenib.
-In terms of the patient population, pERC noted that enasidenib in the first line setting was out of scope, although evidence to use enasidenib as bridge to transplant was promising.
-In terms of the implementation factors, pERC agreed with PAG in that oral route of administration is an enabler to implementation.
+In addition, the degree of market uptake is unknown because this would be the first targeted therapy for this patient population.
+These parameters were tested in the sensitivity analysis in the sponsor's BIA.

+pERC considered the feasibility of implementing a positive funding recommendation for enasidenib.
+In terms of the patient population, pERC noted that enasidenib in the first-line setting was out of scope, although evidence to use enasidenib as a bridge to transplant was promising.
+In terms of the implementation factors, pERC agreed with PAG that the oral route of administration is an enabler to implementation.
 As well, pERC noted that although there is a very small population of R/R AML patients with an IDH2 mutation, the potential budget impact could be large given the high cost of enasidenib. pERC noted that CGP and registered clinicians indicated that testing to identify IDH2 mutations would be required for eligibility and would be performed at diagnosis and/or at relapse. pERC acknowledged that IDH2 is not routinely tested in all provinces and implementation of IDH2 testing would be required if enasidenib were to be reimbursed.